Federal Advisory Committee Act

 The Federal Advisory Committee Act (FACA), is a United States federal law which governs the behavior of federal advisory committees.
 In particular, it has special emphasis on open meetings, chartering, public involvement, and reporting.

-The U.S. General Services Administration (GSA) oversees the process.
+The Committee Management Secretariat of the U.S. General Services Administration (GSA) oversees the government-wide FACA program.

 Overview

 Advisory committees

 The Federal Advisory Committee Act defines advisory committee as "any committee, board, commission, council, conference, panel, task force, or other similar group" that dispenses "advice or recommendations" to the President of the United States, and excludes bodies that also exercise operational functions.
 They are provisional bodies and have the advantage of being able to circumvent bureaucracy and collect a range of opinions.

 Committees composed of full-time officers or employees of the federal government do not count as advisory committees under FACA.
 Furthermore, the following organizations are also not governed by FACA: the Advisory Commission on Intergovernmental Relations, the Commission on Government Procurement, the National Academy of Sciences, the Central Intelligence Agency, the Federal Reserve, and the National Academy of Public Administration.